Brendeez/docker-mashup/README.md

-download and read the Report and uder demonstration to gaim an understanding of the app. hosting the app is not possible for me right now
+download and read the "Report and User Demonstration" to gain an understanding of the app. hosting the app is currently not possible for me.